Haukilahti: Commercial services

 The shopping centre Länsiviitta was opened in Haukilahti in 1990.
 The shopping centre includes an S-market grocery store at the premises of the former Alepa and Spar stores.
 To the north of the shopping centre is Haukilahti's old shopping centre, which has hosted a Kotipizza restaurant and restaurant Rioni serving Georgian cuisine.

 The grocery store K-Market Sorsakivi was opened in Haukilahti in 1968.
 There is also a SOL laundry service on the same premises.

-At the top of Haukilahti's most prominent landmark, the Haukilahti water tower, at 76 metres above ground, is the panorama restaurant Haikaranpesä (Finnish for "stork's nest") with 150 customer places.
-The Haukilahti marina hosts the restaurants Haukilahden ranta and Haukilahden paviljonki, which also hosts the office of the boating club Espoon Merenkävijät (EMK).
-On the Mellsten beach is the seasonal café Café Mellsten, with 60 customer places indoors and 320 on the terrace.
-The shopping centre Länsiviitta hosts the restaurants Tokka Pizza and E.T.
-Charlie.
+At the top of Haukilahti's most prominent landmark, the Haukilahti water tower, at 76 metres above ground, is a panorama restaurant.
 The 1978 office building near Haukilahdensolmu hosted the office of Norilsk Nickel in 2018.
 The building also hosted an office of the Talvivaara mining company before the company went bankrupt in 2018.
 The building is nowadays known as the AHTI Business Park and has previously served as the head office of the company Datasaab-Valmet.